TheLeoKavi/KEC-TMVP-Truth/index.md

 7. Then I asked for clarification about the apparent threat from [KEC]Leader, and **restated I wanted peace**, but would fight only **if necessary**.
 I hoped we could understand each other and negotiate something fair.
 8. Then **I directly asked if they would allow peace**.
 ![Screenshot 2](screenshot_2.png)

-9. [KEC]Leader stated, "*If you wanted peace, you should have contacted me before building the club.*" **Notice**: **[KEC]Leader essentially declared war** at this point, for my "building the club", not for anything violent or aggressive.
+> **"If you wanted peace, you should have contacted me before building the club."** *~[KEC]Leader

+9. **[KEC]Leader essentially declared war** at this point, for my *"building the club"*, not for anything violent or aggressive.
 10. I tried yet again to clarify my proposal and why I thought it would be good for both of us.
 11. I asked if we could make a deal, and then I went offline shortly after this point.
 ![Screenshot 3](screenshot_3.png)
-12. When I came back online six hours later, [KEC]Leader had gained over $300,000,000 in finance and had attacked me and my team multiple times.
+12. When I came back online six hours later, [KEC]Leader had gained over $300,000,000 in finance, clearly having spent a lot of money to grow so quick, and then attacked me and my team multiple times.

-13. [KEC]Leader then began lying about it all to the public city chat.
+## How it escalated

+[KEC]Leader went into the public city chat and repeatedly lied about what happened.
+This lying continued for days.

+## Why it continues

-Now, every time I'm offline for a few hours I come back to this:
+Now, every other time I'm offline for a few hours I come back to something like this:
 ![Screenshot 4](screenshot_4.png)

+## Conclusion

 This should put to bed any doubts that [KEC]Leader is a **liar, a belligerent, and a coward**.